In the guide

 Consider using alternative dispute resolution as a way to resolve your complaint without going to court.

-If a dispute goes to arbitration through TSA, members should abide by the findings of an independent report carried out by a test house and pay compensation accordingly.
+If a dispute goes to arbitration through UKFT, members should abide by the findings of an independent report carried out by a test house and pay compensation accordingly.

-If the cleaner is not a member of the TSA, you can consider arranging your own independent expert report from an organisation such as the Dry-cleaning Complaints Arbitration Service that specialises in analysing and reporting on clothing damaged during the dry-cleaning process.
+If the cleaner is not a member of UKFT, you can consider arranging your own independent expert report from an organisation such as the Dry-cleaning Complaints Arbitration Service that specialises in analysing and reporting on clothing damaged during the dry-cleaning process.

 As a last resort, you can take legal action against the cleaner in court.
 The 'Thinking of suing in court' guide gives further details.